What is Planned Giving?

 • Flip Unitrust

-Gifts that Protect Assets
+3. Gifts That Protect Assets

 • Charitable Bargain Sale